awalindeep/Kickstarter-analysis-test/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+- From this analysis we found that for parent category "Theater" the month of May launched most successful Kickstarter campaigns.

+- However, January, March, September and November and december all had roughly the same number of failed campaigns launched.

+- The Theater campaign followed an overall trend: There is a spike of successful campaigns that began in May, but tapered off by the end of the year.

 - What can you conclude about the Outcomes based on Goals?

+- Based on Outcomes on goals we can conclude that the higher the fund raising goals the lower the success rate of a campaign.

 - What are some limitations of this dataset?